Do you find it hard working before 10 am?

 You’ve been there, dreading that morning alarm.
 Whether is the coffee that helps to inspire you to rise from your bed before 7 am or it’s your kids waking you up at insane hours of the morning, either way, you are up and functioning before you should be.

 While it’s pretty safe to say that most of us adults are typically deprived of sleep, one other reason may be less than optimistic about leaving the house and venturing to work at 8 am is that it’s biologically unnatural.

-According to Dr. Paul Kelley, an Oxford University researcher, forcing your staff to work before 10 a.m. is equivalent to the ravages of torture.
-Getting up earlier than 10 also seems to create illness, stress and exhaustion in employees.
+According to Dr. Paul Kelley, an Oxford University researcher, forcing your staff for work before 10 a.m. is equivalent to the ravages of torture.
+Getting up earlier than 10 also seems to create illness, stress, and exhaustion in employees.